-7/1/1982 A woman stopped me the other day and said “It is good to know you are better-looking in person than you are in your picture by your Deseret News column.”
+Published July 1, 1982.
+A woman stopped me the other day and said, “It is good to know you are better-looking in person than you are in your picture by your Deseret News column.”

 Up until now I have thought my Deseret News picture was adequate.
 Not flattering and not too revealing.
 Perhaps I am too much like other Americans.
 We currently are preoccupied with our physical appearance.

 The story is told of a man who had a wooden eye.
-He went to a dance one night and wanted to dance.
+He went to a party one night and wanted to dance.
 But he was too self-conscious about his appearance.

-If he did ask a woman to dance, he thought, she would probably say something about his wooden eye.
+If he were to ask a woman to dance, he thought, she would probably say something about his wooden eye.

-But still, he wanted to dance so he saw one woman with rather large ears.
+But still, he wanted to dance.
+Then he saw a woman with rather large ears.

 With that the man stepped back and yelled “Big ears!
 Big ears!
 Big ears!”

 Maybe we don’t have a wooden eye or large ears, but almost everyone seems to be discontent with some aspect of his or her physical body.
 We are either too short or too tall.
 Too thin or too fat.
 Too much or too little hair which is too straight, too curly, or too grey.

 Our eyes are either the wrong color or not in the right position.
 And our nose is somehow out of proportion.
 In essence, we don’t feel we are among the beautiful people of our country.

 But we Americans may also have purchased a bill of goods we neither want nor need.
 Exactly who are the beautiful people anyway?
 What are we trying to become?